eunikehp/Matching-game/README.md

 ### Instructions
 To play and win this game, the user has to find the difference between the two boxes and click on one extra fruit on the left(top) box.
 If anything except the correct fruit is clicked, a message is displayed saying that the game is over and the score(if the user reaches a higher score).
-If the correct face is clicked, all the currently displayed fruits are removed and a new set of fruits is shown at random positions.
+If the correct fruit is clicked, all the current displayed fruits are removed and a new set of fruits is shown at random positions.
+The game has 3 levels, easy, medium, and hard.
 The user can choose the level that they desire.
-The game has 3 levels, easy, medium, and hard.
 The hard level will add more fruits rather than other levels.

 ### Built With